jadna/postcode_uk/README.md

 This library uses the fastApi and postcodes.io API.

 ## Contents of Library

 The postcodes library file is postcode.py

 Inside the library there is a number of methods available to use.

-## Contents of Library

-The postcodes library file is postcode.py
-Inside the library there is a number of methods available to use.

 ```python